IgnasVe/TUNI_2023_Comm/media_monitoring.md

 4) Vincent Liu, Aaron Parks, Vamsi Talla, Shyamnath Gollakota, David Wetherall, Joshua R. Smith.
 (2013).
 Ambient backscatter: wireless communication out of thin air.
 ACM SIGCOMM Computer Communication Review.
 (Volume 43, Issue 4, pp39–50, October)
 Available at https://dl.acm.org/doi/pdf/10.1145/2486001.2486015

-Adopted method and its implementation influenced size, reliability and safety of the IMD.
-Implantable autonomous chemical energy source represent the optimal solution, but its implementation is severely restricted by size constraints and it can be implemented only for devices which consume about 0.1 mW.
-Thus, wireless powering and energy harvesting attract attention of the community.